CSCfi/csc-user-guide/docs/data/datasets/metadata-and-documentation.md

     - Data dictionary / Code book explaining variables in the data and gathering codes used in a dataset.

 Also, think about your file naming conventions, directory structure and **version control**.
 More about that in [Data organization](#data-organization).

+!!! note "Data documentation can be done by using:"
+    - (domain specific) metadata and data standards
+    - electronic laboratory notebooks
+    - dictionaries and vocabularies
+    - readme-files

+    and they all take part in explaining what the project data is and what it means.

 ## Semantic interoperability